 It undoubtedly has a very “classic” look to it and can be used to create professional applications in the right hands.
 However, it’s out of the box look is outmatched by almost every other GUI library, such ax wxPython and PyQt.

-If not for the ttk submodule, Tkinter’s disadvantages would likely convince many to switch over to another GUI library.
-However, ttk helps to mitigate this, by introducing themes and new styling options, as well as an updated look for many widgets.
+If not for the ttk submodule, Tkinter’s disadvantages would likely convince some to switch over to another GUI library.
+However ttk helps to mitigate this, by introducing themes and new styling options, as well as an updated look for many widgets.